 QRR1100 has, for the most part, performed quite well this season with only a few minor issues and the usual problems and servicing that we've come to expect.
-As of September 6, QRR1100 is out of service because it is due for the annual inspections and the much-needed attention that accompanies such work.
-If everything goes as smooth as last September we might be able to get 1100 out of the shop as early as September 20, but with the way things have gone with repairs on a certain other locomotive this year I'll keep that optimism on hold.
+As of September 6, QRR 1100 is out of service because it is due for the annual inspections and the much-needed attention that accompanies such work.

-While shopped for the annual inspection there are a few things that I'd like to take care of.
+While shopped for the annual inspection there are a few things that I'd like to taken care of.

 Most of them are sorting out the remaining electrical mysteries, with the big one being the coolant.
 1100 has been our "winter" locomotive owing to running antifreeze, and this coolant has been in the system for a very long time with only occasional make-up added.
-While poking around for fuel suppliers for WP165 I've happened across a company that also handles disposal and recycling of bulk quantities of antifreeze; I'll be inquiring about pricing for both services tomorrow morning and should have an update by the time of the board meeting.
-Should the disposal/recycling service be practical, I plan to drain and flush 1100's cooling system.
-If drained, it is unlikely that antifreeze will be added back in when 1100 returns to service given the increasing frequency and volume of coolant that gets into the air box when the temperatures drop below 30°F.

-SP2873
+SP 2873

 We finally got the cooling system buttoned back up, but not without more complications.
 Once the water pump was in place, we had to loosen the feed elbow to the left bank manifold and crossover in order to install the gasket between it and the pump; things didn't go as planned.
 In short, by the time we were done the entire elbow had to be removed, and in the process I managed to shear yet another bolt which later had to be drilled out.
-It was a multi-hour ordeal from the time the elbow came off to getting it ready to be reinstalled; that includes cleaning all interior and exterior surfaces, removing the stuck bolt, scraping the gasket surfaces clean and flat, and giving the elbow a thorough inspection.
+It was a multi-hour ordeal from the time the elbow came off to aetting it ready to be reinstalled; that includes cleaning all interior and exterior surfaces, removing the stuck bolt, scraping the gasket surfaces clean and flat, and giving the elbow a thorough inspection.